Knowledge Base

 What is 3D Laser Scanning?

-First and foremost, 3D laser scanning is a way to capture the world around us.
-It is like taking a snapshot or photo, but with depth.
-It is usually done for the purpose of 3d modeling.
-3D laser scanning has found its way into popular culture, see in example this scene from the movie Prometheus.
-There is also a reality show called Time Scanners that features 3D laser scanning of architectural structures.
-But what is 3d laser scanning?
+But what is 3D laser scanning?
 In it’s simplest form, it is a measuring device.
-When you use a yard stick to measure the width of a door, you are comparing the door to a known reference (which is the tape measure obviously).
+When you use a yard stick to measure the width of a door, you are comparing the door to a known reference.
 Laser scanners have a known reference as well, which is the speed of light.
-Since the speed of light in air is a known quantity and it doesn’t change (well technical it can change with altitude but not enough to make a difference), the speed of light is our yard stick.
+Since the speed of light in air is a known quantity and it doesn’t change (technically it can change with altitude, but not enough to make a difference), the speed of light is our yard stick.
 A laser scanner sends out a pulse of light, and if the pulse hits something, it reflects light back.
 The scanner waits for this reflection and measures the time it takes for the reflection to come back.
-Once it knows the reflection time, it can calculation the distance to the object.
-The sensor that emits and senses these pulses is called a LIDAR sensor.
-Here’s an excellent video on how LIDAR works.
+Once it knows the reflection time, it can calculate the distance to the object.

-3D laser scanning is thought to have been first developed in 1992 By Mensi called the Soisic scanner.
-But the first commercially successful endeavor startedby in 1996 by Ben Kacyra and his company called Cyra Technologies, Inc in northern California.
-Here is a photo of it, not pretty at all compared to the sleek and compact scanners of today.
-Here is a more extensive account of its development, for interested readers.
 It is worth noting that Leica eventually bought Cyra Technologies in 2001.
-Leica is our vendor of choice, so it is interesting to note that our scanners predecessors date back to the very origin of the industry.
+Leica is our vendor of choice, so it is interesting to note that our scanners’ predecessors date back to the very origin of the industry.
 And the industry is still young.
 In fact you can still buy an old Cyra scanner on Ebay as of this writing.
 But a little known fact is that the concept of laser scanning was actually conceived by Ridley Scott as shown in the movie Aliens with the really cool laser scanning scene.

-major Evolutions of 3D Scanner models
+Major Evolutions of 3D Scanner Models

-year 1992: Soisic Scanner
+1992: Soisic Scanner

 First scanner commercially available.
 Very slow and not very good.